clearbold/artx/notes/NOTES.md

  The `data-feed` attribute should point to the appropriate JSON URL for the items to be fetched.

-2. An underscore.js template script must be placed after the Load More link.
+2. An underscore.js template script must be placed after the Load More link, to define how the returned JSON data will be displayed.
 Here is a complex example, which displays a thumbnail list item as seen on the Favorites page:

 ```
 <script type="text/template" id="item-template">